armory/docs/content/en/docs/combined-matrix.md

 **OPA requirements**

 The Policy Engine requires an Open Policy Agent server.
-This can be deployed in the same cluster as Spinnaker or external cluster.
+This can be deployed in the same cluster as Spinnaker or in an external cluster.

 The following table lists the requirements